tmteam/NFun/Specs/Array syntax and semantics.md

 Allows you to get 'slice' - subarray, that starts from i-th element of origin array and ends with j-th element of origin array

-'i' and 'j' has type of int 32.
+'i' and 'j' has type of int32.
 The enumeration starts with 0

 ```
 array = [1,4,0,3]